Start » Colombia » How to Explore the Tayrona National Park in Colombia

 Use the following overview to plan your visit to the Tayrona National Park Beaches:

-In order to properly explore the Tayrona National Park you need a certain level of fitness as the beaches can only be reached via hiking trails.
+In order to properly explore the Tayrona National Park and its incredible nature you need a certain level of fitness as the beaches can only be reached via hiking trails.
 Only the first section from the main entrance to the EcoHabs/Car Park is connected by road.
 In total, you should estimate around 2-3 hours of hiking for the route from the parking lot to Cabo San Juan (the postcard motif).
 Since the hike there and back alone takes up to 6 hours, I advise against a day trip.

 Since I'm more the visual type, I made my own map in which I marked the most important hiking trails and sights.
 The numbers on the map correspond to the sights and Tayrona National Park Beaches featured in the next section:

-3) Sights & Best Beaches in the Tayrona National Park
+3) Sights & Best Beaches

-If you stay overnight you can enjoy the park with fewer people.
+If you stay overnight you can enjoy the nature with fewer people.
 Due to our accommodation inside the park limits we were able to go on the hike right after sunrise and explore all the beaches almost by ourselves.
 Even at Cabo San Juan there were still relatively little crowds when we arrived.

 a) Playa Arrecifes

 Approximately in the middle of the beach a small river flows into the sea which has formed a small, idyllic lagoon.
-If you are lucky, you can see crocodiles here which also means that you should be cautious in this area!
+If you are lucky, you can see caymans here which also means that you should be cautious in this area!

 b) La Piscina (swimming allowed)

-In my opinion La Piscona is the best choice among the well-known beaches along the way to Cabo San Juan if you want to swim & relax.
+In my opinion La Piscina is the best choice among the well-known beaches along the way to Cabo San Juan if you want to swim & relax.
 La Piscina is located only one bay after Arrecifes – in between is Playa Arenilla where swimming is also forbidden.

 Due to its distance to Cabo San Juan the general vibe is relatively relaxed here, with a much smaller crowd.
 Not to be confused with ‘La Piscinita' (see below).